Translational Research Hub

 At Cardiff University, this involves the application of knowledge gained through basic research through to the development of new products.
 It’s about taking fundamental research and turning it into application, so that society benefits from the research we do.

-The Translational Research Facility is part of our £300m Innovation Campus master plan to transform the Maindy Road site.
+The Translational Research Hub is part of our £300m Innovation Campus master plan to transform the Maindy Road site.

 The 129,000-sq-ft. research hub will accommodate two world-leading institutes: the Cardiff Catalysis Institute and the Institute for Compound Semiconductors.